OpenClassrooms-Student-Center/Software-Architect-Project-5/README.md

 Hello team!

-In order to collate our architectural artefacts into one place, we've created this repository captures our principles, standards, agreements and plans for deliving the next generation of Foosus.
+In order to collate our architectural artefacts into one place, we've created this repository which captures our principles, standards, agreements and plans for deliving the next generation of Foosus.

 # Starting Points